-Currently, the Agent is only available to Debian package distributions such as Debian (including Raspbian) and Ubuntu.
+Note: Currently, the Agent is only available to Debian package distributions such as Debian (including Raspbian) and Ubuntu.

 [...] $ sudo apt install -y wott-agent [...]
 Good job installing the wott-agent and welcome to the community of security conscious hardware devs!
 Your device has already been claimed in the WoTT dashboard (https://dash.wott.io).
 Your device's unique ID is: x.d.wott.local For more information, visit wott.io/getting-started or drop us a line at firstname.lastname@example.org.
 Regards, The WoTT Team

-See below for an example of a Raspberry Pi with its WoTT meta tags(automatically assigned based on hardware) and the user’s personal tags for the Pi’s purpose.
+Here’s an example of what a Raspberry Pi with its WoTT meta tags(automatically assigned based on hardware) and user-added tags might look like on the Dashboard.

-You’re now set up with both the WoTT Agent and Dashboard and have taken the first steps in securing your IoT hardware and applications.
+With the WoTT Agent and Dashboard set up, you have now taken the first steps in securing your IoT hardware and applications.

 WoTT certificates refresh every 7 days, so you will need to account for that in your applications.